mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 cout<< *(r+2); // shows 3rd element of arr
 ```

-A dynamic 2D array can be created with a pointer to pointer type
+A dynamic 2D array can be created with a pointer-to-pointer type

 ```cpp
 int **p;